Contact us

 The 4 behavioral symptoms of valium addiction are:

-• Isolation from Family and Friends: Addicted individuals often withdraw from social interactions to conceal their drug use or because of mood disturbances caused by Valium.
+• Isolation from Family and Friends: Addicted individuals withdraw from social interactions to conceal drug use due to mood disturbances caused by Valium.

-• Ignoring Obligations: Neglecting responsibilities at work, school, or home is common among those addicted to Valium.
-This neglect leads to worsening personal and professional outcomes.
+• Ignoring Obligations: Individuals addicted to Valium neglect responsibilities at work, school, or home, leading to worsening personal and professional outcomes.

-• Doctor Shopping: Seeking prescriptions from multiple doctors is a behavior exhibited by some people with a Valium addiction to obtain more of the drug than is medically necessary.
-This behavior is indicative of the development of tolerance and addiction.
+• Doctor Shopping: Some individuals with Valium addiction seek prescriptions from multiple doctors to obtain more of the drug than is medically necessary.
+This behavior indicates the development of tolerance and addiction.

-• Risky Behavior: Engaging in dangerous activities such as drugged driving or unsafe sexual practices occurs under the influence of Valium, posing significant dangers to oneself and others.
+• Risky Behavior: Individuals engage in dangerous activities, such as drugged driving or unsafe sexual practices, under the influence of Valium, posing significant dangers to themselves and others.

 What are the Effects of Valium Addiction?